TassianaMilka/Course/Alura/Java e Orientação a Objetos G7 - ONE/Java: criando a sua primeira aplicação/README.md

 When did it happen?

-I held it in 2024 the June;
+I held it in 2024 the September;

 How many steps?